-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 - Men did not find more success when they sent happy messages.

 Across all four cities, men tended to use less positive language when messaging more desirable women.
-They may have stumbled upon this strategy through trial-and-error, because “in all four cities, men experience slightly lower reply rates when they write more positively worded messages.”
+They may have stumbled upon this strategy through trial and error because “in all four cities, men experience slightly lower reply rates when they write more positively worded messages.”

 - Almost no one messages users less desirable than they are.

-Most people seem to know their position on the hierarchy, because they most contact people who rank the same.
+Most people seem to know their position on the hierarchy because they most contact people who rank the same.
 “The most common behavior for both men and women is to contact members of the opposite sex who on average have roughly the same ranking as themselves,” Bruch and her colleagues write.

 But the overall distribution is skewed because “a majority of both sexes tend to contact partners who are more desirable than themselves on average—and hardly any users contact partners who are significantly less desirable.”